Hampton Roads Takes A Gamble On A Second Casino

 While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?

-Additionally, Portsmouth is developing an entertainment district around the casino and an Innovation District aimed at attracting high-paying jobs in the industry.
+Additionally, Portsmouth is developing an entertainment district around the casino and an Innovation District aimed at attracting high-paying industry jobs.

 As Norfolk opens its temporary facility and both cities plan for the future, Hampton Roads’ gaming landscape continues to evolve.